varigence/docs/bimlflex/reference-documentation/settings/AzureScriptEnableLogging.md

 Notes:

-* This setting is part of the *Azure Script* settings category.
+* This setting is part of the *Azure Activity* settings category.